u1i/apigeek.net/README.md

 ### Face Recognition Photobooth

-Look into the camera and it will render dots onto your eyes, a square around your face and take a guess on your gender and age.
+Look into the camera and it will render dots onto your eyes, a square around your face and take a guess on your gender and age

 #### [Docu and Code](https://github.com/u1i/realtime-face-recognition-webcam-osx)

 ### Big Bang Theory Opening Sequence

-Computer Vision AI looking at every single frame and tells us what it sees.
+Computer Vision AI looking at every single frame and tells us what it sees

 #### [All Frames & Results](https://github.com/u1i/bbt)

 ### UBER Waiting Time

-Using APIs to find out how much time I usually spend waiting for my UBER to arrive.
+Using APIs to find out how much time I usually spend waiting for my UBER to arrive

 #### [Code & Output](https://github.com/u1i/uber-api-calculate-waiting-times)

 ### Short Jokes via DNS

 Not the most visual hack, built just to make a point.
 You could have an API that you query over DNS/UDP with short TTL using TXT records.
-Try this: `dig sj.sotong.io TXT +short` and you'll get a short joke (base64 encoded).
+Try this: `dig sj.sotong.io TXT +short` and you'll get a short joke (base64 encoded)

 ### Spotify: Analyze Playlist